kbastani/event-sourcing-microservices-example/README.md

 minikube
 ```

 It doesn't matter which cluster you decide to use–whether it is running locally–or if you have a remote cluster setup that is managed by a cloud provider.
-With **Docker Stacks**, you'll be able to deploy this example on any Kubernetes cluster you have configured as a target in `kubectl config`.
+With Docker Stacks, you'll be able to deploy this example on any Kubernetes cluster you have configured as a target in kubectl config.

 #### Ready to Deploy

 Now that you've selected a target Kubernetes cluster, it's time to deploy the example contained inside this repository.
-Next, using one simple command, this example will be deployed using the configuration contained inside a `docker-compose.yml` file.
+Next, using a straightforward command, this example will be deployed using the configuration included inside a docker-compose.yml file.

 ```bash
 $ docker stack up event-sourcing --compose-file $(pwd)/docker-compose.yml
 ```

-After running the above command, the services contained in the `docker-compose.yml` file will begin to be deployed to pods in your Kubernetes cluster.
+After running the above command, the services contained in the docker-compose.yml file will begin to be deployed to pods in your Kubernetes cluster.
 You should be able to see the following output when the applications are up and running.

 ```bash
 Waiting for the stack to be stable and running...